The Goat and Her Three Kids: Plot

 The story opens with an introduction of its protagonists: the hardworking and widowed goat and her three kids, of whom the two older ones are misbehaved, while the youngest obeys his mother.
 On one day, the goat gathers all three around, telling them that she must leave on a quest for food, instructing them not to open the door unless they hear her singing, in characteristically soft voice, the refrain:

 The conversation is overheard by the wolf, who spies on the goat's family.
 Although being a godfather to the kids (and therefore an in-law, cumătru, to the goat herself), the villain has his eye set on eating the goat's children.
 A while after the mother has left, the wolf sneaks in front of the door and starts singing her song to the three kids.
 The ruse succeeds in convincing the eldest two children, who rush in to open the door.
 They are stopped by the youngest, who notices that the song is performed in an unusually coarse voice.

 Having heard this too, the Big Bad Wolf hurries over to a smith's shop, where he gets his tongue and teeth "sharpened".
 He then returns to the goat's house, and this time performs the song in a soft voice.
 The eldest kid ignores his youngest brother's advice for more caution, and rushes in to let the stranger in.
 Meanwhile, the other two hide around the house: the youngest by tunneling his way up the soot-filled chimney, the second-oldest by hiding under an overturned trough.
 As soon as he is in, the wolf decapitates the careless kid and eats him whole.
-This prompts the polite but imprudent kid hiding under the trough to speak up and wish him să-ţi fie de bine (roughly, "may it serve you").
+This prompts the polite but imprudent kid hiding under the trough to speak up and wish him să-ți fie de bine (roughly, "may it serve you").
 As a result of this, the intruder is able to drag him out of his hiding place and gulp him down.
 After spending some time looking for the third kid, the wolf tires and, in what is intended as a humiliating gesture, stains the walls with the kids' blood and places their heads on the window sills, modifying their facial expression to seem like they are smiling.